cloudposse/actions/github/auto-merge/README.md

   so make sure to add it as secret, not as environment variable, in the GitHub workflow file!

+- `PULL_REQUEST`: If provided, this action will attempt to merge the specified pull request.
+By default, it will attempt to use the pull request specified in the GitHub context.
+If a pull request number is provided via this input, this action will search in the current repo for the provided pull request number.
+If you want to merge a pull request in another repo, just provide the repo slug before the pull request number, like `Some-Org/Some-Repo/1234`

+- `BASE_BRANCHES`: If provided, the action will be restricted in terms of base branches.
+Can be comma-separated list of simple branch names (i.e `main,dev`).

 You can configure the environment variables in the workflow file like this:

 ```yaml